Sanity Checks for Saliency Maps: Model Parameter Randomization Test

 \subsection{Cascading Randomization}

 {\bf{Overview.}} In the cascading randomization, we randomize the weights of a model starting from the top layer, successively, all the way to the bottom layer.
 This procedure destroys the learned weights from the top layers to the bottom ones.
-Figure \ref{bird_img_demo} visualizes the cascading randomization for several saliency methods.
-In Figures \ref{successive_rand_mnist_inception_rank_corr} and \ref{inception_hog_ssim}, we show the Spearman metrics as well as the SSIM and HOGs similarity metrics.
+Figure \ref{bird_img_demo} shows masks, for several saliency methods, for an example input for the cascading randomization on an Inception v3 model trained on ImageNet.
+In Figure \ref{successive_rand_mnist_inception_rank_corr}, we show the two Spearman (absolute value and no-absolute value) metrics across different data sets and architectures.
+Finally, in Figure \ref{inception_hog_ssim}, we show the SSIM and HOGs similarity metrics.

-{\bf{The gradient shows sensitivity while Guided BackProp is invariant.}} We find that the gradient map is sensitive to model parameters.
-We also observe sensitivity for the GradCAM masks.
-On the other hand, across all architectures and datasets, Guided BackProp and Guided GradCAM show no change regardless of model degradation.
+{\bf{The gradient shows sensitivity while Guided Backprop is invariant to higher layer weights.}} We find that the gradient map is, indeed, sensitive to model parameter randomization.
+Similarly, GradCAM is sensitive to model weights if the randomization is downstream of the last convolutional layer.
+However, Guided Backprop (along with Guided GradCAM) is invariant to higher layer weights.
+Masks derived from Guided Backprop remain visually and quantitatively similar to masks of a trained model until lower layer weights (those closest to the input) are randomized.\footnote{A previous version of this work noted that Guided Backprop was entirely invariant; however, this is not this case.}

-{\bf{The danger of the visual assessment.}} On visual inspection, we find that integrated gradients and gradient$\odot$input show a remarkable visual similarity to the original mask.
+{\bf{The danger of the visual assessment.}} On visual inspection, we find that gradient$\odot$input and integrated gradients show visual similarity to the original mask.
 In fact, from Figure \ref{bird_img_demo}, it is still possible to make out the structure of the bird even after multiple blocks of randomization.
-This visual similarity is reflected in the rank correlation with absolute value (Figure \ref{successive_rand_mnist_inception_rank_corr}-Top), SSIM, and the HOGs metric (Figure \ref{inception_hog_ssim}).
-However, re-initialization disrupts the sign of the map, so that the Spearman rank correlation without absolute values goes to zero (Figure \ref{successive_rand_mnist_inception_rank_corr}-Bottom) almost as soon as the top layers are randomized.
-This observed visual perception versus numerical ranking dichotomy indicates that naive visual inspection of the masks does not distinguish networks of similar structure but widely differing parameters.
+This visual similarity is reflected in the SSIM comparison (Figure~\ref{inception_hog_ssim}), and the rank correlation with absolute value (Figure \ref{successive_rand_mnist_inception_rank_corr}-Top).
+However, re-initialization disrupts the sign of the map, so that the spearman rank correlation without absolute values goes to zero (Figure \ref{successive_rand_mnist_inception_rank_corr}-Bottom) almost as soon as the top layers are randomized.
+The observed visual perception versus ranking dichotomy indicates that naive visual inspection of the masks, in this setting, does not distinguish networks of similar structure but widely differing parameters.
 We explain the source of this phenomenon in our discussion section.